SuryaDevPandey9/EDA-on-world-happiness-report-/README.md

 Overall, our  analysis is provides valuable insights that how many factors can affect the happiness of diffrent countries and regions.</p>
 <h2>🛡️ Credits:</h2>

-This project was completed by Surya Dev Pandey as part of a Data Science Course Of Mentorkart with the help Coursemates,Youtube and Mentors.
+This project was completed by Surya Dev Pandey as part of a Data Science Course Of Mentorkart analysis completed with the help Coursemates,Youtube and Mentors.
 We would like to acknowledge the World Happiness Report for providing the dataset used in this project.

 <h2>🛡️ License:</h2>